 Garlic Shepherds Pie

 Pâté chinois is not Chinese cuisine.
-One theory is that dish was introduced to railway workers by Chinese cooks while building the railroad.
+One theory is that the dish was introduced to railway workers by Chinese cooks while they built the railroads.

 Ingredients